oscarotero/simple-crud/README.md

 ### Lacy loads

-Both `Row` and `RowCollection` can loads automatically the related rows if you call them by the entity name:
+Both `Row` and `RowCollection` can load automatically the related rows if you call them by the entity name:

 ```php
 //Get posts by id=34